Seagate/cortx/doc/scaleout/Configuring_CORTX_Components.rst

   ::

-   salt '*' cmd.run systemctl start s3authserver
+   salt '*' cmd.run "systemctl start s3authserver"

 - Run the below mentioned command to restart the AuthServer on all the three nodes.

   ::

-   salt '*' cmd.run systemctl restart s3authserver
+   salt '*' cmd.run "systemctl restart s3authserver"

 - Run the following command to check the status of AuthServer.

   ::

-   salt '*' cmd.run systemctl status s3authserver
+   salt '*' cmd.run "systemctl status s3authserver"

 HAProxy
 --------